imaxs/EasyJection/README.md

 **This works great too!**

->Note: Attempting to get any MonoBehaviour component inside a constructor of class 'Rotate' will throw an exception, since the injection is done through the constructor of an object inherited from MonoBehaviour.
+>Note: Attempting to get any MonoBehaviour component inside a constructor of class 'Rotate' will throw an exception, since the injection is done via a constructor of an object inherited from MonoBehaviour.

 <details>
  <summary>The code below throws an UnityException</summary>